Banff, Alberta: History

 The site of Banff has been continually inhabited by First Nations for at least 10,000 years.
 The town's location was the site of an Interior Salishan settlement, which was both a wintering village and a trading post.
 Nakoda and Blackfoot peoples have also, at various points, lived at and near the present location.
 The town of Banff was first established in the 1880s after the transcontinental railway was built through the Bow Valley.
 In 1883, three Canadian Pacific Railway workers stumbled upon a series of natural hot springs on the side of Sulphur Mountain.
 In 1885, Canada established a federal reserve of 26 km2 around the Cave and Basin hot springs and began promoting the area as an international resort and spa as a way to support the new railway.
 In 1887, the reserve area was increased to 673 km2 and named "Rocky Mountain Park".
 This was the beginning of Canada's National Park system.

 The Banff townsite was developed near the railway station as a service centre for tourists visiting the park.
 Services, such as St George-in-the-Pines church, were constructed through the late 19th century.
 It was administered by the Government of Canada's national parks system until 1990 when the Town of Banff became the only incorporated municipality within a Canadian national park.

 An internment camp was set up at Banff and Castle Mountain in Dominion Park from July 1915 to July 1917, mostly imprisoning Ukrainian immigrants.
-The prisoners of the internment camp were used as slave labour to build the infrastructure of the national park.
+Designated enemy aliens under Canada's 1914 War Measures Act, enemy aliens were interned during World War I as prisoners of war.
+The prisoners of the internment camp were used to build the infrastructure of the national park.

 In 1985, the United Nations declared Banff National Park, as one of the Canadian Rocky Mountain Parks, a UNESCO world heritage site.
-Banff remains one of the most popular tourist destinations in Canada.

-One of the most notable figures of Banff was Norman Luxton, who was known as "Mr. Banff".
-He published the Crag and Canyon newspaper, built the King Edward Hotel and the Lux Theatre, and founded the Sign of the Goat Curio Shop, which led to the development of the Luxton Museum of Plains Indians, now the Buffalo Nations Museum.
-He and his family helped organize the Banff Indian Days and the Banff Winter Carnival.

 In 1976, the International Astronomical Union's Working Group for Planetary System Nomenclature (IAU/WGPSN) adopted the name Banff for a crater on Mars, after the town in Alberta.
 The crater is at latitude 17.7° north and longitude 30.8° west.
 Its diameter is 5 km.

-In 1991, Banff hosted the 1991 Winter Deaflympics, the first Deaflympics hosted in Canada, and the only Deaflympics held in Canada since then.
+In 1991, Banff hosted the 1991 Winter Deaflympics, the first and only year that the Deaflympics was hosted in Canada.

 In response to the COVID-19 pandemic, the town temporarily closed portions of its main street to vehicle traffic to create a downtown pedestrian zone.
 The Banff Town Council said the pedestrian zone would stay in effect until at least 2023.